JustinMarshall98/Archipelago---YuGiOh-Dungeon-Dice-Monsters-GBA-/worlds/yugiohddm/docs/setup_en.md

 1. Create your options file (YAML).
 After installing the `ygoddm.apworld` file, you can generate a template within the Archipelago Launcher by clicking `Generate Template Settings`.
 2. Follow the general Archipelago instructions for [generating a game](https://archipelago.gg/tutorial/Archipelago/setup/en#generating-a-game).
 3. Open `ArchipelagoLauncher.exe`
-4. Select "BizHawk Client" in the right-side column.
-On your first time opening BizHawk Client, you will also be asked to locate `EmuHawk.exe` in your BizHawk install.
+4. Select "Open Patch" in the right-side column.
+On your first time opening a patch for this game, you will also be asked to locate `EmuHawk.exe` in your BizHawk install and your YuGiOh Dungeon Dice Monsters rom.
+5. Select your patch from the generated output or downloaded from the Archipelago site from the hosted game room.

 ## Connecting to a Server

+(Selecting Open Patch each time should do steps 1-6 for you)

 1. If EmuHawk didn't launch automatically, open it manually.
 2. Open your Yu-Gi-Oh!
 Dungeon Dice Monsters .gba file in EmuHawk.